2,1:56.1; 3,1:54 Earnings: $1,442,303

 One would expect greatness from a $310,000 yearling from one of trotting's most desirable families, and Cantab Hall delivered.
 He went through his freshman season undefeated in 10 starts, won every major stake in sight and became the first 2-year-old in history to be voted overall "Trotter of the Year."

-He came back to win close to a million dollars at 3, winning four major stakes on the season but disappointing his fans in the classics, finishing second in the $1,000,000 Hambletonian to Windsong's Legacy and second in the $530,000 World Trotting Derby to Tom Ridge, although timed in that race in a scintillating 1:50.4.
+He came back to win close to a million dollars at 3, winning four major stakes on the season but disappointing his fans in the classics, finishing second in the $1,000,000 Hambletonian and second in the $530,000 World Trotting Derby, although timed in that race in a scintillating 1:50.4.

-Cantab Hall, a son of Brittany-bred Self Possessed from a full sister to World Champion Cameron Hall, is one of the most dominant trotting sires of the modern era.
-He was the leading money-winning trotting sire for three consecutive years and has produced the winners of more than $75-million.
+Cantab Hall, a son of Brittany-bred Self Possessed from a full sister to World Champion Cameron Hall, has been one of the most dominant trotting sires of the modern era.
+He was the leading money-winning trotting sire for three consecutive years and has produced the winners of more than $94-million.